 - The Global Summit and [email protected]: Representatives from Award-winning projects are also given the opportunity to present and discuss their work at dedicated sessions during the global biennial summit in Doha, Qatar or WISE regional summits, [email protected] In addition, projects are offered an opportunity to participate in global events organized in collaboration with WISE.

 - Support to other WISE programs: Representatives of former winning projects have been involved in other WISE projects, either through mentorship, participation in the selection processes, and fellowship programs.

-The 2022 WISE Awards submission procedure accepts both applications and nominations.
+WISE Awards 2022 submission procedure accepts both applications and nominations.

 Ongoing/existing education projects run by any type of organization such as colleges, universities, academic networks, schools consortia, civil society and community organizations, governments, international agencies and private-sector companies working in the field of education are invited to apply or nominate.

 Projects can also belong to any education sector such as pre-primary, primary, secondary, tertiary, vocational training, higher education, special needs education, education for people with disabilities, informal learning, and distance-based, non-formal and lifelong learning.